Skip to main content

 We believe that having a complete picture of your health status is important to providing quality medical care.
 This can be especially important in the case of an emergency room visit and when coordinating your care among covered entities (as defined by HIPAA).

-The covered entities participating in the shared EHR (as described above) will only disclose PHI related to substance abuse disorder, your inpatient/involuntary mental health treatment records, or HIV/AIDS related treatment and testing records to covered entities outside the shared EHR as required or permitted by law or with your consent.
+The covered entities participating in the shared EHR (as described above) will only disclose PHI related to substance abuse disorder, your inpatient/involuntary mental health treatment records, or HIV/AIDs related treatment and testing records to covered entities outside the shared EHR as required or permitted by law or with your consent.

 If you wish to share this PHI to facilitate treatment, payment and healthcare operations (each as defined by HIPAA), we ask that you review and sign a Universal Authorization (UA).
 The UA has recently been updated and is available at our offices or online at www.geisinger.org/about-geisinger/corporate/corporate-policies/hipaa.

 If you have previously signed a UA, you do not need to take any further action to share this information as acknowledgment of this Notice of Privacy Practices serves as your consent to continue to share this information.
-If you do not sign the acknowledgement, we will turn off the sharing of this sensitive data until you either sign a new UA or the acknowledgement of the updated UA.
+If you do not sign the acknowledgment, we will turn off the sharing of this sensitive data until you either sign a new UA or the acknowledgment of the updated UA.

 You can revoke a UA at any time by contacting our Privacy Office.